 clutchcall CLI.
-Each does one thing.
+Each snippet does one

 Env vars below use

-<P> for your CLI’s brand prefix — the uppercased binary name.Expose a local web app at a public URL
+<P> for your CLI’s brand prefix.
+The prefix is the binary

 Run multiple named tunnels off one handle